-It can be difficult to clear clutter from your home, but it’s definitely not impossible.
+It can be difficult to clear clutter from your home, but it’s not impossible.
 There are steps you can take and strategies you can put into practice to cut back on the amount of clutter taking up valuable space in your home.

 By committing to the process and staying determined, you can clear clutter away and get your space into a clean and serene state.

 Seven Tips to Clear Clutter from Your Home